TheBluestBluester/omegga-TrenchWarfare/README.md

 Notes:
 Trench cannot be placed on non-trench bricks.

 The trench bricks MUST be 2x cubes, 4x cubes, 16x, 32x, 64x, etc.

+Due to the way the trench plugin works its limited to a single color.